The Astonishing Health Benefits of ClovesFayyaz Alam

 Cloves May Help Control Blood Sugar Levels

-It is believed that cloves may help regulate blood sugar in the body.
+It is believed that the health benefits of cloves may help regulate blood sugar in the body.
 This can, in turn, help diabetics as well as potentially prevent type 2 diabetes.
 While research in animals has been promising, more research on humans needs to be done.

 The two most well-researched studies were performed in 2012 and 2017, both using mice.
 Both studies found that cloves help to control blood sugar spikes in diabetic mice.
 They also found cloves increased the uptake of sugar from the blood into cells, increased the secretion of insulin, and improved the function of cells that produce insulin.
 The proper functioning of insulin in the body is vital in maintaining blood sugar levels.